tj12345654/North-Carolina-Financial-and-Health-Data/README.md

 [How to Download from GitHub](https://zapier.com/blog/how-to-download-from-github/)

+## Origin of Data
+This repository is based off of a dataset consisting of health data across all counties in the United States from 2014-2015.

 ## Reproducibility
 If you wish to see a step-by-step process of how this data was produced, click [here](https://github.com/tj12345654/North-Carolina-Financial-and-Health-Data/blob/main/Data_Subset_Instructions.ipynb)